yuval-a/deriveODM/readme.md

 ### `$DefaultCriteria`

-All model classes has a "static" property - `$DefaultCriteria`, this is an object containing key-value pairs that will be added by default to database queries, when calling one of the `get` methods, using a primitive value as an argument.
+All model classes have a "static" (meta) property - `$DefaultCriteria`, this is an object containing key-value pairs that will be added by default to database queries, when calling one of the `get` methods, using a primitive value as an argument.
 This is useful when creating derived or extended classes, and not wanting to include objects from the super-classes in query results.
 It will be more clear with an example:

 Returning to our Spaceship example, we define a `Spaceship` super-model, as before: